Graduating with a 3rd class or pass degree is no sin. You’re not the first and you certainly won’t be the last.

 For instance, if you’re a content writer, and you apply to get a job at any popular magazine platform, apart from your CV and certificate, it’ll be required of you to present evidences of past work and projects.

-If you’re a web designer and want to get recruited at any web designing firm, you can easily showcase your ability by building quality websites that you can make references to when writing your job application.
+If you’re a web designer and want to get employed by any web designing firm, then you can easily showcase your ability by building quality websites that you can make references to when writing your job application.

 Over to you…